 And you found it was possible?

-Yeah, the software I developed allows the shutting off of the pacemaker or ICD, reading and writing to the memory of the device and, in the case of ICDs, it allows the delivering of a high voltage shock of up to 830 volts.
+Yeah, the software I developed allows the shutting off of the pacemaker or ICD, reading and writing to the memory of the device, and in the case of ICDs it allows the delivering of a high voltage shock of up to 830 volts.
 I wanted to look at these devices with the aim of demonstrating and raising awareness of the issues I found, then hopefully spark the manufacturers into implementing a more secure design.

 Is it difficult to hack into these devices?

-It does take a specialised skill, but with more and more security researchers concentrating on embedded devices, the skill set required is becoming more common.
+It does take a specialized skill, but with more and more security researchers concentrating on embedded devices, the skill set required is becoming more common.
 It probably took me around six months, from reverse engineering and finding the flaws through to developing software to exploit the vulnerabilities.